Frequently Asked Questions | National Humanities Center

 What kinds of scholarly work are eligible for fellowship support?

-Most proposals are for single-authored books, but other forms of written scholarly work are eligible.
-The National Humanities Center is open to new forms of humanities scholarship.
+The typical proposal is for a single-authored book, but other forms of humanities research-based work are eligible.
+The National Humanities Center is open to new forms and expressions of humanities scholarship.

 I am currently finishing my PhD.
 Am I eligible for a residential fellowship?